top of page

 HERE ARE SOME BASIC MEDICARE ADVANTAGE RULES

-• The only health related question on the Medicare Advantage enrollment application is.......
+• The only health-related question on the Medicare Advantage enrollment application is...out-of-pocket.
 Have you been diagnosed with End-Stage Renal Disease (kidney failure)?

 • Use network doctors and hospitals for the lowest out of pocket costs.
 Plans may have HMO or PPO networks.
-Most Medicare HMO plans do not cover anything out of network except emergencies.
+Most Medicare HMO plans do not cover out-of-network care except in emergencies.
 In PPO networks, seeing a provider outside the network will result in substantially higher spending.

-• It is your responsibility to gain prior authorization for certain procedures, especially in Medicare Advantage HMO plans.
+• It is your responsibility to gain prior authorization for specific procedures, especially in Medicare Advantage HMO plans.

 WHEN CAN YOU ENROLL IN A MEDICARE ADVANTAGE PLAN?

 Medicare Advantage plans have lock-in periods.
-You can enroll in one during Initial Enrollment Period when you first turn 65.
-After that, you may enroll or dis-enroll only during certain times of year.
+You can enroll in one during the Initial Enrollment Period when you first turn 65.
+After that, you may enroll or dis-enroll only during certain times of the year.
 Once you enroll in Medicare Advantage, you must stay enrolled in the plan for the rest of the calendar year.
-You can only opt-out from an Advantage plan during specific times of the year.
+You can only opt out of an Advantage plan during specific times of the year.

-WHAT IS THE MEDICARE ADVATAGE OPEN ENROLLMENT PERIOD OR OEP?
+WHAT IS THE MEDICARE ADVANTAGE OPEN ENROLLMENT PERIOD (OEP?

-DID YOU KNOW THAT ONCE YOU CHOOSE A MEDICARE ADVANTAGE PLAN YOU WILL MOSTL LIKELY NEED TO STAY IN THAT PLAN FOR THE ENTIRE CALENDAYR YEAR?
+DID YOU KNOW THAT ONCE YOU CHOOSE A MEDICARE ADVANTAGE PLAN, YOU WILL MOST LIKELY NEED TO STAY IN THAT PLAN FOR THE ENTIRE CALENDAR YEAR?

-IS ORIGINAL MEDICARE THAT MUCH DIFFWFFERENT FROM MEDICARE ADVANTAGE PLANS?
+IS ORIGINAL MEDICARE THAT MUCH different from MEDICARE ADVANTAGE PLANS?

 The intent of our lawmakers in creating these plans was to give you options in accessing your Medicare benefits.
 Listed below are some of the reasons why people might choose a Medicare Advantage plan: